Creating a Career Development Plan: Tips and Strategies

 - Sets clear and precise professional goals

-Creating a career development plan involves analyzing strengths and weaknesses in skillsets before taking action to improve your professional growth.
+Making a career development plan is about evaluating your strengths and weaknesses in skillsets and then taking proactive steps towards professional improvement.

-The first step in creating your career development plan is to evaluate your current competencies, skillsets strengths, areas of strength, and areas that require improvement.
+The first step when creating your career development plan is to review your current skills, abilities as well as areas in which you could benefit from improvement.

 Consider these questions: